GRADY T ZEEMAN

 ARTIST BIO

 Grady T Zeeman (b South Africa) is a contemporary painter who graduated from Cape Technicon as a Fashion Designer in 1988.
-After graduation, she worked as a designer in Cape Town, before marriage.
+She worked as a designer in Cape Town, before marriage and moving back to her home town.

 As painting was her first love, she decided to give it more attention.
-She earnestly developed her technical skills and broadened her knowledge of Art History.
+She earnestly developed her technical skills in oil painting, and broadened her knowledge through courses in Art History, navigating the art world and curating exhibitions.

 In 2008, she had her first international group exhibition in India, and in October 2020 her first solo exhibition in Rome, Italy.
 She has participated in various exhibitions in South Africa, USA, UK, Europe, and Asia.
 Zeeman has also taken part in the Florence Biennale 2011, Siel de Paris 2012, London Biennale 2019, and Amsterdam Art Fair 2019.